 Living and Learning Study Abroad has a bold academic vision which is unique in the world of international education.
 Our desire is to offer academic programs of the highest quality, based on a platform of Evangelical Christian education.
 We, however, are not an accredited college in our own right.
 We also realize that fully operational and accredited universities with a Christian academic agenda are not in place in most countries outside of the U.S. This means we must work with a respected, accredited U.S. university for the accreditation of all Living and Learning Semester programs and courses.

-Trinity Christian College (TCC) has agreed to partner with Living and Learning Study Abroad to serve as ourAcademic Sponsor.
-This relationship affords Living and Learning the academic oversight necessary for its initiatives, while enjoying TCC’s ongoing involvement, assessments, evaluation and accountability.
-The Provost of TCC, Dr. Liz Rudenga, also serves on the Executive Board of the Living and Learning Academic Advisory Council.
+College of the Ozarks has agreed to partner with Living and Learning Study Abroad to serve as ourAcademic Sponsor.
+This relationship affords Living and Learning the academic oversight necessary for its initiatives, while enjoying College of Ozark’s ongoing involvement, assessments, evaluation and accountability.

-Ranked in 2010 as one of the top baccalaureate colleges in the Midwest by U.S.News & World Report, Trinity Christian College is an accredited liberal arts college offering nearly 40 programs of study.
+Ranked in 2017 as one of the top baccalaureate colleges in the Midwest by U.S.News & World Report, College of the Ozarks is an accredited liberal arts college offering over 25 programs of study.
 Students acquire invaluable knowledge from dedicated professors who integrate a Christian worldview into the curriculum.
 Students are encouraged to evaluate their lives in relationship to God, to others, and to all of creation.

 Living and Learning International has assembled an Advisory Board to assure Academic and Programatic excellence.
-This board convenes annually for complete review of the Quito based program.
-After complete review in 2012 the Board published the following letter of recomendation.
+This board convenes to review of the Ecuador based program.
+After complete review the Board published the following letter of recomendation.

 Living and Learning Semester Program

-The advisory board for the Living and Learning in Quito semester program traveled to Quito in March 2012.
+The advisory board for the Living and Learning in Quito semester program traveled to Quito to see the program firsthand.
 Based on that experience, which included conversations with students, interviews with professors, a visit to a host family, observation of internship sites, and discussion with the director of the Spanish language school, we offer our wholehearted endorsement of the program.

 Quito, Ecuador provides an ideal learning environment.
 The city itself is vibrant, busy, and rich in historical, cultural, and religious significance.
 Students have the opportunity to learn directly from the residents themselves through home stays, internships, and participation in local churches.